reyemtm/reyemtm.github.io/_posts/2018-07-12-why-we-map-an-arguement-for-relevance-in-the-age-of-google-maps.md

 JavaScript

 Superfast tile creation, partially because the data is indexed by geojson-vt when the script is first loaded.
 Moving this indexing until the first request slows the initial tile creation down significantly.

+## Tegola

+`./tegola cache seed --bounds -84,38,-81,42 --max-zoom 18`

+### Benefits

+* No tile artifacts like in t_rex or geojson-vt
+* Can read from postgis database

+### Issues

+* Cannot convert from EPSG:3735 to EPSG:3857 (NAD 83 Ohio SP South to Web Mercator)
+  		- This will mean making a duplicate copy of the data in another projection unless I can query the data out into Web Mercator
+* On-the-Fly tile creation is slow compared to t_rex and geojson-vt but it does have a caching option

+## geojson-vt NodeJS Server

+#### Benefits

+* Easy to understand the code
+* Simple
+* Fast

+#### Issues

+* Tile rendering issues

+## t_rex

+#### Issues

+* PostgreSQL as a datasource not working
+* Tile rendering issues
+* Slower than the Node Server

+## Geoserver

+#### Benefits

+* OGC Compliant server with WMS, WFS, WFS-T, raster tiles, vector tiles and and raw data files
+* WMS searching for layer search
+* Has it's own caching system
+* Can use a variety of data sources from PostGIS to shapefiles and more

+#### Issues

+* Resource heavy
+* Complicated setup and configuration